MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 You have multiple state properties, and multiple effects that run at each state change, and can listen to only when a particular state changes.

-In `A` above, our effect says "after each render, if any of the states in this list, `[]`, changed, set a timeout that sets the state `a` to `false` in 5000 milliseconds".
-When you consider that `[]` has no states in it and realize it will never change and therefore only happens after the first render, you have one of the first React hooks idioms, which I'll call `useDoAfterMount`.
-Together, it's, "after mount, set a timeout to change the state of `a` to `false` in 5000 milliseconds".
+In `tsx:LANG>A` above, our effect says "after each render, if any of the states in this list, `tsx:LANG>[]`, changed, set a timeout that sets the state `tsx:LANG>a` to `tsx:LANG>false` in 5000 milliseconds".
+When you consider that `[]` has no states in it and realize it will never change and therefore only happens after the first render, you have one of the first React hooks idioms, which I'll call `tsx:LANG>useDoAfterMount`.
+Together, it's, "after mount, set a timeout to change the state of `tsx:LANG>a` to `tsx:LANG>false` in 5000 milliseconds".

-As for the `useState` hook, it allows you to allocate one cell of state for the currently rendering component in the component tree, with an initial value.
+As for the `tsx:LANG>useState` hook, it allows you to allocate one cell of state for the currently rendering component in the component tree, with an initial value.
 This initial value is ignored in future renders.
-We will return to that, but for now, suppose we added some hook state to our `C` components:
+We will return to that, but for now, suppose we added some hook state to our `tsx:LANG>C` components:

 ```jsx
 import {useState} from "react";